jausegar/openair/README.md

     10. Bypassing the Tests ..

 More on build options:
-A fellow in the discourse how-to-install-limesdr-on-openinterface-enodeb uses: ./build_oai -I --eNB -x -w LMSSDR Add -x to enable xforms (soft scope), -w hardware EXMIMO, USRP, BLADERF, ETHERNET, LMSSDR, None (Default) --eNB Makes the LTE softmodem -I Installs required packages such as LibXML, asn1.1 compiler, freediameter, ... <-- I did this seperately above
+A fellow in the discourse how-to-install-limesdr-on-openinterface-enodeb uses: ./build_oai -I --eNB -x -w LMSSDR Add -x to enable xforms (soft scope), -w hardware EXMIMO, USRP, BLADERF, ETHERNET, LMSSDR, None (Default) --eNB Makes the LTE softmodem -I Installs required packages such as LibXML, asn1.1 compiler, freeDiameter, ... <-- I did this seperately above

 Above command had -c clean Erase all files to make a rebuild from start -C clean-all Erase all files made by previous compilations, installations